 One of the common questions we hear about Virtual TimeClock involves the accuracy of totaling and reports.
-Whether you're brand new to digital time tracking or you've been using Virtual TimeClock for 15 years, it's essential to know that you can trust your time clock totals.
-This article will illustrate a common question we hear, explain how Virtual TimeClock totals your hours and provide you with complete confidence in your software.
+Whether you're brand new to digital time tracking or you've been using Virtual TimeClock for decades, it's essential to know that you can trust the totals on your timecards.
+This article will illustrate a common question we hear, explain how Virtual TimeClock totals employee hours and provide you with complete confidence in your software.

 Decimal hours are limited to displaying two decimal places, but there are often repeating decimals that aren't displayed.
 The yellow box illustrates this by extending the decimal hours out to 12 decimal places.
 Summing 'rounded' decimal hours will always result in inaccurate totals because the full decimal number is not taken into account.
 This is why Virtual TimeClock does not add up the decimal hours to get Total Hours.
 Below is an example of how hours & minutes is converted to decimal hours.